VR-25/acc/README.md

 - ACC cannot be installed/upgraded from recovery (e.g., TWRP).

-- Step `2` is optional, because there are default settings.
+- Steps `2` and `3` are optional because there are default settings.
 For details, refer to the `DEFAULT CONFIGURATION` section below.
+Users are encouraged to try step `2` - to familiarize themselves with the menu.

 - Settings can be overwhelming.
 Start with what you understand.
 The default configuration has you covered.
 Don't ever feel like you have to configure everything.
 You probably shouldn't anyway - unless you really know what you're doing.

 - Uninstall: depending on the installed variant (e.g., app back-end or Magisk module), you can use Magisk Manager (app), [Magisk Manager for Recovery Mode (utility)](https://github.com/VR-25/mm/), or clear the front-end app's data.
-Two universal methods are: `su -c acc --uninstall` and `/sdcard/acc-uninstaller.zip` (flashable uninstaller).
+Two universal methods are: `acc --uninstall` and `/sdcard/acc-uninstaller.zip` (flashable uninstaller).